Csson/p5-Dist-Zilla-Plugin-Changelog-Grouped/README.md

 This plugin does two things:

 - During the build phase it removes empty groups from the changelog.
-- After a release it sets up the configured groups in the dist root changelog for the next version.
+- After a release it adds the configured groups to the changelog under `{{$NEXT}}`.

 # ACKNOWLEDGMENTS

-This plugin is based on [Dist::Zilla::Plugin::NextVersion::Semantic](https://metacpan.org/pod/Dist::Zilla::Plugin::NextVersion::Semantic).
-The differences are that this plugin is not a VersionProvider and there is no semantic grouping of the change groups.
+This plugin is based on parts of [Dist::Zilla::Plugin::NextVersion::Semantic](https://metacpan.org/pod/Dist::Zilla::Plugin::NextVersion::Semantic).

 # SOURCE